zhoujing89/EMV-3D-CNN/README.md

 https://github.com/zhoujing89/EMV-3D-CNN/assets/59469082/a2205cd2-6e27-454b-bea6-cd82d5429215

-## Notice
+## Disclaimer and Use Terms

-### Legal Disclaimer
+### Intellectual Property and Rights Notice
-All contents within this project, including but not limited to the source code, model, algorithms, data, and documentation, are protected by applicable intellectual property laws.
-All rights are reserved by the author(s) or right holder(s) of this project.
+All content within this repository, including but not limited to source code, models, algorithms, data, and documentation, are subject to applicable intellectual property laws.
+The rights to this project are reserved by the project's author(s) or the rightful patent holder(s).

-### Commercial Usage Restriction
+### Limitations on Commercial Use
-The contents of this project are patent-protected and intended for personal learning and research use only, not for commercial purposes.
-Any organizations or individuals are prohibited from using any contents of this project for commercial activities without explicit permission from the author(s) or right holder(s).
-Any violations will be legally pursued.
+This repository's contents, protected by patent, are solely for personal learning and research purposes, and are not for commercial use.
+Any organizations or individuals must not use any part of this project for commercial purposes without explicit written permission from the author(s) or rightful patent holder(s).
+Violations of this restriction will result in legal action.

-### Personal Use and Academic Research
+### Terms for Personal Learning and Academic Research
-Individual users may use this project for learning and research purposes under the condition that they comply with relevant laws.
-If you use this project in your research, please cite our work.
+Individual users are permitted to use this repository for learning and research purposes, provided that they abide by applicable laws.
+Should you utilize this project in your research, please cite our work as follows:

 > Zhou, J., Hu, B., Feng, W. et al. An ensemble deep learning model for risk stratification of invasive lung adenocarcinoma using thin-slice CT. npj Digit.
 Med.
 6, 119 (2023). https://doi.org/10.1038/s41746-023-00866-z